jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 ## Submission

-Although this assignment has a deadline, you can always complete this assignment.
-I highly recommend you complete this assignment as soon as you can.
-I hope that it can prepare you for the next assignments.

-There will be no gradescope submission for this assignment.
+You will submit this assignment via GitHub Classroom.

+1. Accept the assignment by clicking on the link provided in the announcement.
+2. Create a Codespace for the assignment on your repository.
+3. Fill out the `questions.md` file.
+4. Commit your changes.

+Make sure you include both your runscript, an explanation of how to use your script, and the questions to the questions in the `questions.md` file.

+### Explanation of how to use your script

+Include a detailed explanation of how to use your script and how you use your script to generate your answers (this will be more applicable in future assignments).
+Make sure that all paths are relative to this directory (`assignment-0/`).
+The code included in the "Example command to run the script" section should be able to be copied and pasted into a terminal and run without modification.

+- You should include a sentence or two which describes what the script (or scripts) do under "Explanation of the script" in `questions.md`.
+- You should include the path to the script under "Script to run" in `questions.md`.
+- You should include any parameters that need to be passed to the script under "Parameters to script (if any)" in `questions.md`.
+- You should include the command used to gather data under "Command used to gather data" in `questions.md`.
+  - Make sure this can by copy-pasted and run in your codespace without modification.
+  - If you need other files to run your script, make sure to include those files when you commit your changes.

 ## Grading

-This assignment is not graded and there are no rubrics for it.
+- **50 points** `run.py` script located at `assignment-0/run.py`
+- **25 points** for the `questions.md` file located at `assignment-0/questions.md`
+- **25 points** for explanation of how to use your script located at `assignment-0/questions.md`

 ## Academic misconduct reminder

 You are required to work on this assignment **individually**.
-You may discuss high level concepts with others in the class but all the work must be completed by your team and your team only.
+You may discuss high level concepts with others in the class but all the work must be completed by you.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
 Any code found on GitHub that is not the base template you are given will be reported to SJA.
-If you want to sidestep this problem entirely, don’t create a public fork and instead create a private repository to store your work.
+If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.

-## Hints

-- Start early and ask questions on Piazza and in discussion.
-- If you need help, come to office hours for the TA, or post your questions on Piazza.